darkronin/scriptKGS/README.md

-  censor           | custom ignore function color-coded chat | Assign a (random) colour to each and every user in your current chatroom and color their messages accordingly stones           | play stone sounds
+  censor           | custom ignore function color-coded chat | Assign a (random) colour to each and every user in your current chatroom and color their messages accordingly stones           | play stone sounds unresign         | make the Resign button run away from the mouse during scoring

 ### Planned
   - [X] ~~skins~~